saoirse-defi/CI-MS3-hashboard/README.md

     * The web application is designed to maintain users attention by providing value.
     * The application is efficiently designed.

+### Application Testing

+#### Mobile Sidebar Issue

+Initially when designing the mobile menu, I wanted to use some additional features outlined in the Materialize documentation.
+The ability to access the mobile menu by swiping the left side of the screen.
+During testing, it became evident that most modern smartphones use this gesture in order to go back to the last page in the browser.

 ## Bugs Discovered

 #### Index.html user Exception

+#### Heroku Application Error

+#### Database Not Connecting

+#### Lower Case Ethereum Address Bug

 ## Dependancies